hb-robo/zsa-voyager-keymap/README.md

 3. I wasn't interested in building it myself or risking a cheaper option with worse QC
 4. Access to ZSA Oryx, probably the best keymap software in the business, especially for beginners
 5. It uses Choc switches, which are lower-profile and have wider keycaps than the usual MX variety on mechanical keyboards, reducing potentially straining wrist dorsiflexion
-6. They offered "blank" keycaps that still allowed for RGB guiding
+6. They offered "blank" keycaps (desirable for touch typing practice) that still allowed for RGB hinting

 # keymap walkthrough and justifications